Lunderberg/midas_archiver/README.txt

    ~/archiver/archiver.py -i /path/to/data -o /mnt/usb

-The input path should contain the various Run0000 folders.
+The input path should contain the various *.mid files.
-The output path should point to the desired archive folder.
+The output path should point to the archive folder, to which the *.mid files will be copied.

 The script will run continually, archiving each run as it is completed.
-After each file is transferred, the script will compute an md5 checksum to ensure that there were no errors in the transfer.

-If the disk runs out of space, and you need to switch to a new disk, use the optional argument '-m NUMBER'.
-The script will then archive only runs starting with the given number.